mwilsnd/SkyrimSE-SmoothCam/README.md

-enableZoomInterpolation | Enable smoothing of camera zoom state transitions zoomScalar | A value from 0 - 21: The scalar method to use for zoom transition smoothing zoomInterpDurationSecs | The smoothing duration to use when the camera changes zoom distance (In seconds) cameraDistanceClampXEnable | Enable distance clamping on the local X axis cameraDistanceClampXMin | The minimum value the camera position may reach on the X axis cameraDistanceClampXMax | The maximum value the camera position may reach on the X axis
+enableZoomInterpolation | Enable smoothing of camera zoom state transitions zoomScalar | A value from 0 - 21: The scalar method to use for zoom transition smoothing zoomInterpDurationSecs | The smoothing duration to use when the camera changes zoom distance (In seconds) enableFOVInterpolation | Enable smoothing of camera fov state transitions fovScalar | A value from 0 - 21: The scalar method to use for fov transition smoothing fovInterpDurationSecs | The smoothing duration to use when the camera changes fov (In seconds) cameraDistanceClampXEnable | Enable distance clamping on the local X axis cameraDistanceClampXMin | The minimum value the camera position may reach on the X axis cameraDistanceClampXMax | The maximum value the camera position may reach on the X axis